WOMOBO/php-coding-guidelines/docs/livestream.md

 HTTP FLV live stream relies on stream IO, which has been introduced in [fetch][] and [stream][] spec.
 Now `FetchStreamLoader` works well on most of the modern browsers:

 - Chrome: `FetchStreamLoader` works well on Chrome 43+
-- FireFox: FireFox has `fetch` suppor
+- FireFox: FireFox has `fetch` support but `stream` is missing, `moz-chunked-arraybuffer` xhr extension is used